Same-Sex Marriage

 Same-Sex Marriage refers to a legal union between two individuals of the same gender, granting them the same legal rights and responsibilities as opposite-sex marriages.
 It allows same-sex couples to legally marry, offering them various legal, financial, and social benefits, while also recognizing their commitment to one another.
-The recognition and legalization of same-sex marriage have been significant milestones in the fight for LGBTQ+ rights worldwide.
+The recognition and legalization of homosexual marriage have been significant milestones in the fight for LGBTQ+ rights worldwide.

 Legal Definition of Same-Sex Marriage